jbraeuer/backup-gitbucket/Readme.markdown

 - gets a list of all the repos you have access to
 - creates a local mirror

-Better have a local copy in case the internet burn up ;-)
+Better have a local copy in case the Internet burns up ;-)

 How to use?